Ancient Arabic Nobles of the Mystic Shrine

 The wilder excesses both of anticommunism and Bibulous conventioneering have declined, and the Shrine is now recognized at least as much for its network of children’s hospitals as for its riotous merrymaking.
 Shrine drill motorcycle units are also a regular feature of many civic parades.
 And it is undeniable that the organization has had many prominent members, including several U.S. presidents (among them Harding, Roosevelt, and Truman); J. Edgar Hoover; Thomas E. Dewey; Barry Goldwater; Chief Justice Earl Warren; and such noted comedians as Harold Lloyd (a sometime Imperial Potentate) and Red Skelton.

 A related organization is the Shrine Directors Association of North America.
 Founded in 1919 for directors of every Shrine Temple of North America, the order had 188 members in 1995.
 The Ladies Oriental Shrine of North America is a female auxiliary of the Shriners, with membership open to wives, mothers, daughters, and sisters of Shriners.
 The organization, which was established in 1914, had 32,000 members in 1995.
 Other lady auxiliaries are the Ancient Arabic Order of Daughters of Sphinx and the Daughters of Isis.
+Between 1988 and 1995 there was a temple in the Netherlands, but it was dissolved, due to a lack on interest.
+Since the early 2000s there are signs that this temple is again functioning.

 Home